 Rationale: Using an external service to provide core services is poor practice.

-Details: An example of this is requiring an external service (e.g., an IdP) to provide missing Role Management and assignment capabilities.
+Details: An example of this is requiring an external service (e.g., an IdP) to provide missing role management and assignment capabilities.

 Prompts: Does the service rely on 3rd party services for user interaction to manage roles, rules, workflows, or other?